How Do I Know if I Have a Herniated Disc?

 Do you have any of these symptoms and think you may be suffering from a herniated disc?
 We have a quick and easy tool to help gather some information from you to help us determine what your problem is and get you on the road to recovery.

 Herniated disc treatment will most often begin in a conservative measure, incorporating anti-inflammatory medications, ice and heat treatments, exercises, and sometimes physical therapy.
 Only once conservative treatments have been exhausted should surgery be considered.

-OLSS provides a wide range of treatment options and because our doctors are the most experienced and best trained in treating herniated discs we are able to perform many advanced treatments other practices are unable to offer.
+OLSS provides a wide range of treatment options and because our spine doctors are the most experienced and best trained in treating herniated discs, we are able to perform many advanced treatments other practices are unable to offer.